Otay Mesa Detention Center

 Otay Mesa Detention Center is a minimum/medium security federal prison for women, managed by CoreCivic under contract with the United States Marshals Service and U.S. Immigration and Customs Enforcement (ICE).
 The facility is situated in the San Ysidro Mountains foothills of Otay Mesa overlooking the U.S.-Mexico border.
+CoreCivic sold the facility to the U.S. Department of Homeland Security in 2026.

-The Otay Mesa site is shared with some other properties related to law enforcement:
+The Otay Mesa site is shared with other law enforcement–related properties: